sally20921/sally20921.github.io/_posts/2021-08-31-homogeneous.markdown

 ![](/assets/images/homo/2.png)

 Now, if you step back from the 2D image and look at the projector and the screen, you can see the $W$ dimension, too.
-The $W$ dimension is the distance from the projector to the screen.
+The $W$ dimension is the <mark> distance from the projector to the screen </mark>.

 ![](/assets/images/homo/3.png)

 So what does the $W$ dimension do, exactly?
 Imagine what would happen to the 2D image if you increased or decreased $W$-that is, if you increased or decreased the distance between the projector and the screen.
 If you move the projector closer to the screen, the whole 2D image becomes smaller.
 If you move the projector away from the screen, the 2D image becomes larger.
-As you can see, the value of $W$ affects the size (a.k.a scale) of the image.
+As you can see, the value of <span class="highlight-green"> $W$ affects the size (a.k.a scale) of the image </span>.

 ## Applying it to 3D
 There is no such thing as a 3D projector (yet), so its' harder to imagine projective geometry in 3D, but the $W$ value works exactly the same as it does in 2D.
 When $W$ increases, the coordinates expands (scales up).
 When $W$ decreases, the coordinates shrinks (scales down).
-The $W$ is basically a scaling transformation for the 3D coordinates.
+The <span class="highlight-green"> $W$ is basically a scaling transformation for the 3D coordinates </span>.

 ## When $W = 1$
 The usual advice for 3D programming beginners is to always set $W=1$ whenever converting a 3D coordinate to 4D coordinate.
 The reason for that is that when you scale a coordinate by a 1 it doesn't shrink or grow, it just stays the same size.
-So, when $W=1$, it has no effect on the $X$, $Y$, or $Z$ values.
+So, <mark> when $W=1$, it has no effect on the $X$, $Y$, or $Z$ values </mark>.

 For this reason, when it comes to 3D computer graphics, coordinates are said to be `correct` only when $W=1$.
 If you tried to render with $W=0$ your program would crash when it attempted to divide by zero.
 With $W<0$ everything would flip unside-down and back-to-front.

-Mathematically speaking, there is no such thing as an `incorrect` homogeneous coordinate.
-Using coordinates with $W=1$ is just a useful convention for the 3D computer grahics.
+Mathematically speaking, there is no such thing as an `incorrect` homogeneous coordinate. <mark> Using coordinates with $W=1$ is just a useful convention for the 3D computer grahics </mark>.

 ## The Math
 Now, let's look at some actual numbers, to see how the math works.